objectionary/jeo-maven-plugin/README.md

 #### Labels

-labels serve as markers or references that indicate specific points in the code
+Labels serve as markers or references indicating specific points in the code:

-1. They might mark the entry- and exit- points of a method for debugging purposes
+1. They might mark the entry- and exit-points of a method for debugging purposes.
-2. They provide jump points in the code.
-For example, for `if`, `for` statements in the code.
-The of using labels for `goto` instruction:
+2. They provide jump points in the code, such as for `if` and `for` statements.
+   The example of using labels is in conjunction with the `goto` instruction:

 ```
-GOTO label "dbe5a680-4814-4b19-a8e6-15c3c2db3a83"
-ALOAD 1  //skipped
+opcode > GOTO-1
+  167
   label "dbe5a680-4814-4b19-a8e6-15c3c2db3a83"
-RETURN
+opcode > ALOAD-2 // skiped by goto
+  25             // skiped by goto
+  1              // skiped by goto
+label "dbe5a680-4814-4b19-a8e6-15c3c2db3a83"
+opcode > RETURN-3
+  177
 ```

-3. Labels also might be used for exception handling
+3. Labels can also be used for exception handling.

-Of course, it isn't a limited list of `labels` usages.
-Most of the labels as important as opcodes itself and if further transformation loose these labels the logic of the program might be corrupted.
-So it is extremly important to keep most of the labels.
-Althout it's worth mentioning that you can omit some labels that used only for debugging purposes if you generate your own class by hand (for example, you can omit labels at the start and at the end of a method.)
+Of course, this isn't an exhaustive list of `label` usages.

+What is more important, many labels are as crucial as opcodes themselves, and if subsequent transformations lose these labels, the logic of the program might be compromised.
+Therefore, it is extremely important to preserve most of the labels.
+However, it's worth noting that you can omit certain labels used solely for debugging purposes when generating your own classes.
+For instance, you can omit labels at the start and end of a method.

 ## How to Contribute